algorithmsbooks/optimization/README.md

 ## Second printing

 * p.
+38: The right-hand side of Eq 3.3 should use n and n-1 rather than n+1 and n (thanks to Tarek Zougari)
+* p.
 46: Change termination conditions to be f(x(n)) - y(n) rather than y(n) - f(x(n)) (thanks to Esen Yel)
 * p.
 46: Eq.
 3.14 should be $\left[ x^{(i)} - \frac{1}{\ell}(y_{min}-y^{(i)}), x^{(i)} + \frac{1}{\ell}(y_{min}-y^{(i)}) \right]$ (thanks to Ross Alexander)
 * p.
 47: Change for clarity: updated algorithm to use y_min and replaced j with i. (thanks to Ross Alexander)